 - Education breaks the cycle of poverty and opens the door to opportunities.

 - Education empowers youth to lead fulfilling lives and positively contribute to society.

 - Parents are critical partners in their children’s education.

 - Positive relationships foster hope and resiliency.

 - Hope provides a bridge to the future.

 - Every community is responsible for eliminating homelessness.

-Click here for our 2016 Annual Report.
+Click here to download our 2016 Annual Report.

 During the 2014-2015 school year, Allegheny County schools identified 3,000 children and youth who were experiencing homelessness (source: PA Department of Education).
 We use that number as a frame of reference, but we know that there are likely more children experiencing homelessness whose status was not determined.